 #1 Study Information

-Study the data about your future possibilities while being a student to be prepared for job search.
+Study the data about your future possibilities while being a student to be prepared for a job search.
 The fact is that there are colleges that help in the employment of their graduates.
 Find information about different companies.
 Some organizations are interested in the influx of young active specialists.
 Such employees are cheaper than experienced ones, and as a bonus, the company employee gets youth, enthusiasm, and the desire to learn.
-Even with a small payment for your work, you should go there, at least in order to gain experience in your field.
+Even with a small payment for your work, you should go there, at least to gain experience in your field.

 #2 Learn from Other People's Mistakes

 Listen to the advice of experienced young professionals.
 Learn from other people's mistakes.
 Do not neglect the views of HR managers who note an inflated level of self-esteem and own market value in young professionals.
 Even if the work during the holidays was paid much less than what the employer offers you, do not hurry to refuse.
 Often, a small salary attaches career opportunities.
-In addition, this is much more important for you at the moment.
+Also, this is much more important for you at the moment.